bookofproofs/bookofproofs.github.io/_sources/history/20th-century/segre-beniamino.md

 title: Segre (2), Beniamino
 born: 1903
 died: 1977
-keywords: Algebraic Geometry, Finite Geometry, Beniamino Segre Conjecture, Strong Subregularity Conjecture, Harmonic Analysis, Bochner-Riesz Conjecture, Sobolev Inequalities
+keywords: beniamino segre,segre
-description: Beniamino Segre was an Italian mathematician who made many groundbreaking contributions to algebraic geometry, finite geometry, harmonic analysis and more.
+description: Beniamino Segre was an Italian mathematician who was a major contributor to algebraic geometry and was one of the founders of finite geometry.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---